-4-H GEOLOGY & LAPIDARY
+4-H GEOLOGY

-Superintendents Osage City Willing Workers 4-H Club

-Overbrook Gina Shultz Junior: Lily Shultz
+Osage City: Dustin Stucky Junior: Mason Newman

-- 1. Read General Rules. - 2.
-The exhibit box should be 18" x 24" x 31⁄2".
+2. The exhibit box should be $18" \ge 24" \ge 3\frac{1}{2}"$ .
 Plexiglas covers are required.
 Boxes with glass covers WILL NOT be accepted.
 All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep exactly.
 If a box has a sliding Plexiglas cover, it must be removable from the top.
 Screws, locks, or other devices that would prevent judges from removing the cover should not be used.
-For Lapidary classes 3055-3059 only, the dimensions of the box should be appropriate for the display, but should not exceed 18"x24"x31/2". - 3.
-Each exhibitor is required to identify each display box by placing an identification label bearing name, county or district, and number of specimens in the upper left- hand corner of the Plexiglas cover (inside use clear double sided tape to adhere gummed labels) and by attaching a label with the same information on lower right corner of the box (outside). - 4.
-Exhibitor may enter in both Geology and Lapidary classes.
+For Lapidary classes 3055-3059 only, the dimensions of the box should be appropriate for the display, but should not exceed $18"\times 24"\times 31/2"$ .

+3. Each exhibitor is required to identify each display box by placing an identification label bearing name, county or district, and number of specimens in the upper left- hand corner of the Plexiglas cover and by attaching a label with the same information on lower right corner of the box (outside).

+4. Exhibitor may enter in both Geology and Lapidary classes.
 Exhibitor may show in only one of the first four Geology classes (3040-3043).
-Exhibitor may also show in Geology class 3044 (special exhibits), 3045 (mineralogy) and 30456 (Fossil) and in one lapidary class. - 5.
-Geology specimens should be labeled with the number of the specimens, date collected, specimen name or description, and locality (county only) where collected. - 6.
-For the geology classes 3050, 3051, 3052 and 3053, specimens should be mounted in the box by proper groups: rocks, minerals, fossils.
-Fossils must be identified to the Phylum, Class and Genus level.
-Genus name is to begin with a capital letter.
-Species name is all lower case.
-Genus and species names must either be italicized or underlined, not both.
-The words "phylum, class, genus" on labels are to be spelled out, not abbreviated.
+Exhibitor may also show in Geology class 3044 (special exhibits), 3045 (mineralogy) and 30456 (Fossil) and in one lapidary class.

+5. Geology specimens should be labeled with the number of the specimens, date collected, specimen name or description, and locality (county only) where collected.

+6. For the geology classes 3050, 3051, 3052 and 3053, specimens should be mounted in the box by proper groups: rocks, minerals, fossils.
+Fossils must be identified to the Phylum, Class and

+Genus level (if possible.or part if Genus cannot be determined).
+The Genus specimen name is to begin with a capital letter and the whole specimen's name must either be italicized or underlined, not both.
+The species name is not required however, if a species name is used it must be all lowercase and either italicized or underlined, not both.
+The words "Phylum, Class, Genus" on labels are to be spelled out, not abbreviated.
 More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
-Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus:
+Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita).

-Composita).

-- 7. For geology classes 3050, 3051, 3052 and 3053, and 3055 all specimens must be collected (not purchased) from locations in Kansas, with the exception of Tri- State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
-Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging. - 8.
-The current year specimen number rule shall be modified for the 2020 4-H year for geology exhibit state fair classes 5200, 5201, 5202 and 5203, due to these extraordinary circumstances, to read: Five (5) specimens must be collected during the current 4-H year.
+7. For geology classes 3050, 3051, 3052 and 3053, and 3055 all specimens must be collected (not purchased) from locations in Kansas, with the exception of Tri- State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
+Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging.